Sick and Back-Up Childcare

 Frequently Asked Questions

 Yes.
-All eligible employees and students must apply each fiscal year to receive subsidized sick and backup childcare services.
+All eligible employees and students must apply each fiscal year to receive subsidized backup care services.

-No. Eligible University of Arizona employees do not have to pay a membership fee to receive subsidized sick and backup childcare.
+No. Eligible University of Arizona employees do not have to pay a membership fee to receive subsidized backup care.
 However, program participants may be responsible for paying the nonsubsidized hourly rate in some circumstances.
 Refer to the Program Guidelines above for details.

 Yes.
-Registration in the Sick and Back-Up Childcare Program is a two-step process: University registration and vendor registration.
+Registration in the program is a two-step process: University registration and vendor registration.

 Yes.
 In the case of two eligible parents – a pair of employees, a pair of students, or an employee-student pair – each may register for the service using their NetID and password.